When is a Florida DUI a Felony?

 Based on those records, the fact-finder may conclude that the State has established the prior Driving under the Influence convictions.
 However, the standard jury instructions provide that “such evidence may be contradicted or rebutted by other evidence.
 Accordingly, this inference may be considered along with any other evidence in deciding whether the defendant has a prior Driving under the Influence conviction.”

-If you are charged with a felony DUI, contact an experienced criminal defense attorney in Brooksville, Hernando County, FL.
-Attorney Ashley Aulls represents clients charged with both felony and misdemeanor DUI charges throughout Herando County and the surrounding areas of Inverness in Citrus County, New Port Richey and Dade City in Pasco County, and Bushnell in Sumter County, FL.
+If you have been charged with a felony DUI, be sure to contact the experienced criminal defense attorneys here at the Law Office of Ashley Aulls.
+Our attorneys represent clients who have been charged with either felony or misdemeanor DUI charges, coming from the surrounding areas of Hernando County including, Inverness in Citrus County, New Port Richey, Dade City in Pasco County, and Bushnell in Sumter County.
+Call (352) 593-4115 to schedule your free consultation.

 Felony DUI Information Center in Florida